Alex DeBrincat Game Preview: Red Wings vs. Bruins

 DeBrincat Season Stats Insights

-- In 8 games this season, DeBrincat has averaged 17:46 on the ice, while putting up a plus-minus of +6.
+- DeBrincat has averaged 17:48 of ice time this season (with a plus-minus of +3).

-- In five of eight games this year, DeBrincat has scored a goal, with three of those games resulting in multiple goals.
+- In five of 11 games this year, DeBrincat has scored a goal, with three of those games resulting in multiple goals.

-- DeBrincat has a point in six of eight games this year, with multiple points in three of them.
+- DeBrincat has a point in six of 11 games this year, with multiple points in three of them.

-- In four of eight games this year, DeBrincat has had an assist, but no games with multiple assists.
+- DeBrincat has an assist in four of 11 games this year, but has not recorded two or more in a game so far.

-- DeBrincat's odds on his point total prop carry an implied probability of 60.6% that he goes over.
+- The implied probability that DeBrincat goes over his points over/under is 61.7%, based on the odds.

-- Given his moneyline odds, DeBrincat has an implied probability of 41.7% of going over his assist prop bet.
+- The implied probability of DeBrincat going over his assist prop bet, based on the odds, is 42.6%.

 Sign up for Underdog fantasy today.